input-output-hk/mithril/docs/versioned_docs/version-maintained/manual/developer-docs/nodes/mithril-aggregator.md

 * Install OpenSSL development libraries, for example on Ubuntu/Debian/Mint run `apt install libssl-dev`

-* Ensure SQLite3 library is installed on your system and its version is at least `3.35` (released Apr.
-2021) on Debian/Ubuntu: `apt install libsqlite3` and `sqlite3 --version`.
+* Ensure SQLite3 library is installed on your system and its version is at least `3.40`.
+Run `sqlite3 --version` to check your version.

 ## Download source